 This year Harbour Party entertainment is an all-girl event with the Veronicas’s, Nicole Miller, Nat Conway, KLP and DJ Purple Sneakers on the bill.
 If you don’t feel like dancing you can check out the rides!
 The site has great views too.
 Check out the event map to see how the ticketing works.

 This over 18s event held in the grounds of the Sydney Observatory is a key fundraiser for the Museum of Applied Arts and Sciences.
 This cocktail party features DJs and photo booth to help you celebrate while you wait for the skies to light up.
-Tickets are $325 and include a substantial finger food package and beverages (French Champagne, red and white wines, beer, cider and soft drinks) On sale now
+Tickets are $325 and include a substantial finger food package and beverages (French Champagne, red and white wines, beer, cider and soft drinks) Still available now

 Cruise Bar at Circular Quay